Passing on the skills

 Ross is working with Bryn who expressed an interest in becoming a clock maker at a very young age having visited Upton Hall for one of the open weekends, a place that he is still frequenting at every opportunity.

 Bryn approached Ross and asked if it would be possible to undertake some training over and above his formal schooling.
 This was something that Ross has been more than happy to help with and he has attended several Saturdays in the workshop over the last few years.
 Bryn has even attended a week's work experience at J A Alcock & Son.
-Over the course of his week Bryn stripped, clean and rebuilt a French Comptoire clock putting into practice many of the skills he had learnt in the workshop prior to the start of his work experience.
+Over the course of his week Bryn stripped, cleaned and rebuilt a French Comptoire clock putting into practice many of the skills he had learnt in the workshop prior to the start of his work experience.

 The Next Generation